-Requirements: Doctorate in Clinical Psychology (Ph.D. or Psy.D.) from an APA accredited program and a California license to practice psychology in good standing.
+Requirements: Doctorate in Clinical Psychology (Ph.D. or Psy.D.) and a California license to practice psychology in good standing.

-Application: Please submit your Curriculum Vitae to Stefanie Tweedly, Psy.D. at email@example.com.
+Application: Please submit a cover letter that includes your license number, theoretical orientation, and specialty and your Curriculum Vitae to Stefanie Tweedly, Psy.D. at email@example.com.
 While conducting psychological assessments is not a requirement for this position, if you are interested in doing so, please submit a sample report as well.

 Full- or Part-Time

-Requirements: A Doctorate in Clinical Psychology (Ph.D. or Psy.D.) from an APA accredited program and completion of a minimum of 1500 hours of pre-doctoral supervised experience are required for this position.
-Registration with the California Board of Psychology as a Post-Doctoral Psychological Associate is not required at the time of application, though must be obtained prior to beginning the position.
+Requirements: A Doctorate in Clinical Psychology (Ph.D. or Psy.D.), including completion of a minimum of 1500 hours of pre-doctoral supervised experience, is required for this position.
+Registration with the California Board of Psychology as a Psychological Associate is not required at the time of application, though must be obtained prior to beginning the position.